• Skip to main content

 Then they changed the closing date.

-All of a sudden, my carefully laid plan looked like the conveyor belt candy scene from I Love Lucy.
+All of a sudden, my carefully laid plan looked like the candy conveyor belt scene from I Love Lucy.
 Now, we’d close late on Friday and renters would move in on Sunday

 The race was on!
 Once I had those keys in my hot little hands, I skedaddled out to the woods and unlocked doors for the flooring guy.
 Back at the townhouse, a few hardy souls appeared, enticed by the offer of pizza and beer.
 They filled and stacked towers of boxes that swayed to the sounds of My Life Would Suck Without You by Kelly Clarkson.
 Cats ran for cover and cowered behind the dryer.
 We worked until midnight knowing our efforts would surely make the next day so much easier.